What Are Tide Tables And Do You Need To Know About Them When Diving?

 You measure tidal heights against the Chart Datum, which is basically the plane of reference, or the average height of the low tide.
-Once you’ve obtained the tide height in a particular area, add it to the Chart Datum to get the exact water depth at your desired time.
+Once you obtained the tide height in a particular area, add it to the Chart Datum to get the exact water depth at your desired time.

 Find the Relevant Information on High Tides

-Keep an eye on the time zone used in the chart since you may need to convert it based on the region you are in to find data according to your local standard time.
+Keep an eye on the time zone used in the tide table since you may need to convert it based on the region you are in to find data according to your local standard time.
 This step is extremely important since it will impact the tidal information you obtain, and thereby, also your dive conditions.

-Some tables may be in the form of a graph, but the data they provide is still the same.
+Some tide tables may be in the form of a graph, but the data they provide is still the same.

 Find the Relevant Information on Low Tide

-The low tide is the smaller number on the chart and may be represented with a minus sign next to it.
+The low tide is the smaller number on the tide table and may be represented with a minus sign next to it.
 If this number is positive, the depth of the water at the lowest trough will still be above the Chart Datum.
 Otherwise, it will fall below this average water level.

 Using the Rule of Twelves to Read a Tide Table